zauberzeug/nicegui/examples/ros2/README.md

 The joystick publishes twist messages which are consumed by a simple simulator node which itself publishes the new pose of a virtual mobile robot.
 ROS2 and NiceGUI are fully functional in this example.

-Over all it's a bit more complex than a super minimal example to allow auto-reloading of the NiceGUI ROS2 Node on code change and multi-user web interface (each user has it's own view).
+Over all it's a bit more complex than a super minimal example to allow auto-reloading of the NiceGUI ROS2 Node.

 ## Usage